- Lawrenceville, GA

 What are your non-work-related hobbies?

 You ask that like there’s anything else in life that’s even remotely as interesting or as much fun as photography.
 Ok, I admit, sometimes I sleep.
-But only because it’s a biological necessity.
-And I spend an unhealthy amount of time scanning online auctions for used film cameras and darkroom equipment.
+Can I count sleeping as a hobby?
+And I also spend an unhealthy amount of time scanning online auctions for used film cameras and darkroom equipment.

 What’s your favorite book?